Childish Gambino's 'This Is America' Video Is Breaking New Ground — and Celebs Are Here for It

 “Ps Childish Gambino how the hell do you have time to offer us so much greatness on so many platforms,” she wrote.
 “I adore you x.”

 “This is art in its highest form.
 All I can add is wow.
 And yay.
-And wow,” Sarah Silverman commented on Glover’s Instagram post, while Terry Crews added,”UNBELIEVABLE SIR!
+And wow,” Sarah Silverman commented on Glover’s Instagram post, while Terry Crews added, “UNBELIEVABLE SIR!
 Don’t STOP.”

 “Best thing I’ve seen in a long time.
 Thank you,” director Darren Aronofsky wrote.
 Eve kept it simple, writing, “Everything.”